kdottiemo/git-novice-develop-gitlab/_episodes/09-conflict.md

 {: .output}

 ~~~
-$ git commit -m "Merge changes from GitHub"
+$ git commit -m "Merge changes from GitLab"
 ~~~
 {: .language-bash}

 ~~~
-[master 2abf2b1] Merge changes from GitHub
+[master 2abf2b1] Merge changes from GitLab
 ~~~
 {: .output}

-Now we can push our changes to GitHub:
+Now we can push our changes to GitLab:

 ~~~
 $ git push origin master